Medically reviewed by Drugs.com. Last updated on Apr 23, 2022.

 - Avoid contact sports or other situations where bruising or injury could occur.

 You may get infections more easily while using romidepsin.
-These can occur during treatment and within 30 days after the last dose.
-Tell your doctor right away if you have a fever, cough, shortness of breath, burning on urination, flu-like symptoms, muscle aches, or worsening skin problems.
+Tell your doctor right away if you have a fever, cough, burning sensation on urination, flu-like symptoms, muscle aches, or worsening skin problems.

-romidepsin may cause heart rhythm changes, such as a condition called QT prolongation.
+Romidepsin may cause heart rhythm changes, including QT prolongation.
 It may change the way your heart beats and cause fainting or serious side effects.
-Contact your doctor right away if you have fast, pounding, or uneven heartbeats, chest pain, or shortness of breath.
+Tell your doctor right away if you have a fast, pounding, or uneven heartbeat, chest pain, or trouble breathing.

-romidepsin may cause a serious type of reaction called tumor lysis syndrome.
-Your doctor may give you a medicine to help prevent this.
+Romidepsin may cause a serious called tumor lysis syndrome.
 Call your doctor right away if you have a decrease or change in urine amount, joint pain, stiffness, or swelling, lower back, side, or stomach pain, rapid weight gain, swelling of the feet or lower legs, or unusual tiredness or weakness.

-Cancer medicines can cause nausea and/or vomiting even after receiving medicines to prevent it.
+Cancer medicines can cause nausea or vomiting even after receiving medicines to prevent it.
 Ask your doctor or nurse about other ways to control these side effects.